vapoursynth/vapoursynth/doc/api/vshelper.h.rst

 .. c:function:: static inline int int64ToIntS(int64_t i)

    Converts an int64_t to int with signed saturation.
-It's useful to silence warnings when reading integer properties from a VSMap.
+It's useful to silence warnings when reading integer properties from a VSMap and to avoid unexpected behavior on int overflow.

 vs_bitblt